rdb64-hobbies/see_and_select_tokens/README.md

 Included the top_k parameter in generate_to_end to be consistent with generate_next_token.
 Also done by Cascade with the following prompt:

 > Next, I think the generate_to_end function, like generate_next_token, should receive a top_k parameter in the request.json.

+### Version 0.1.2

+Made model selection configurable through a configuration file system.
+Done by Cascade with the following prompt:

+> Now let's make the set of available models in the model-select menu be configurable.
+Take the list of available models from a configuaration file.
+Also, remove the gpt2 default from the back-end functions.